2026 Kia Carnival Hybrid Review: Most Three-Row SUVs Look Like Expensive Mistakes

 2026 Kia Carnival Hybrid Review: Why Minivans Are Smarter Than Crossovers

-Pros: Stylish design, great tech, good fuel economy, quality interior, powerful warranty.
+Pros: Stylish design, excellent technology, good fuel economy, quality interior, powerful warranty.
 Cons: Uncomfortable climate controls, impractical lounge seats, less cargo space than main competitors.

-Let’s not pretend this is some unique segment.
+Don’t pretend this is some unique segment.
 It’s a minivan.
 It has sliding doors (which are extremely practical).
 It prioritizes people over image (though it does pretty well with the latter).
-And, frankly speaking, it’s likely a smarter choice than most SUVs in your neighborhood.
+And, frankly, it’s probably a smarter choice than most SUVs in your neighborhood.

 Key Facts